-Course MTC 103 Four Stroke Engines
+MTC 202 Four and Two Stroke Engines

-This course provides fundamentals of 4 stroke engines, including primary drives, of various designs.
+This course provides fundamentals of 4 stroke and 2 stroke engines, including primary drives, of various designs.
 Operation and diagnosis, as well as cooling systems are presented in this course.
 Industry approved service and repair procedures are used in the lab disassembly, inspection, measurement, re-assembly, and in-vehicle service and repairs.
 Prerequisite: None.
-Lecture Hrs: 62.5.
-Lab Hrs: 62.5.
+Lecture hours: 125.
+Lab hours: 125.